Southampton-RSG-Training/industry-skills-agile-training/episodes/24-anatomy-of-an-agile-sprint.md

     -   For each item selected from the Product Backlog, the Developers plan the specific tasks needed to turn ideas into a working Increment.
     -   Often, Developers will break large items into smaller, more manageable chunks that will take one day or less.
     -   The Developers decide how to do the work.
 The Developers are in charge of this, no one else can tell them how to build the solution.

+The output from your Sprint Planning Meeting should be your Sprint Backlog including:

+-   A Sprint Goal
+-   The subset of items from the Product Backlog that you will work on this Sprint
-    -   The Sprint Goal, the Product Backlog items selected for the Sprint, and the plan for delivering them are collectively referred to as the Sprint Backlog.
+-   A plan for delivering the Increment by the end of the Sprint

 A Sprint Planning Meeting should be an absolute maximum of eight hours for a one month Sprint, and should be shorter for shorter Sprints.
 Time-boxing the meeting keeps the discussion focussed and allows the Scrum Team to start making delivering value fast.